xyjigsaw/en_omegaxyz/en_omegaxyz/source/_posts/Paper-Temporal Knowledge-Graph-Reasoning-with-Historical-Contrastive-Learning.md

 $$\mathbf{H}_{nhis}^{s,p}=tanh(\mathbf{W}_{nhis}(\mathbf{s}\oplus \mathbf{p}) + \mathbf{b}_{nhis})\mathbf{E}^{T} - \mathbf{Z}_{t}^{s,p}$$

 In addition, all queries can be divided into two categories according to their real object entities: tail entities are historical entities or non-historical entities.
-Therefore, CENET naturally uses supervised contrastive learning loss to train the representation of two types of queries (i.e., $$v_q $$in formula 3), further helping to train the classifier whose output is Boolean, so as to identify which entities should receive more attention.
+Therefore, CENET naturally uses supervised contrastive learning loss to train the representation of two types of queries (i.e., $$v_q$$ in formula 3), further helping to train the classifier whose output is Boolean, so as to identify which entities should receive more attention.
 In the process of reasoning, CENET combines the distribution of historical and non-historical dependencies, and further uses the mask-based strategy to consider highly relevant entities according to the classification results.

 $$\mathcal{L}^{sup} = \sum_{q \in M}\frac{-1}{|Q(q)|}\sum_{k \in Q(q)}\log \frac{exp(\mathbf{v}_q \cdot \mathbf{v}_k / \tau)}{\sum\limits_{a \in M \backslash \{q\}}(\mathbf{v}_q \cdot \mathbf{v}_a / \tau)}$$